-- (1) Includes salary earned by the CEO, Greg Andrews.
+(1) Includes salary earned by the CEO, Greg Andrews.
 The business purpose of the transactions was to compensate Mr. Andrews for administration and management services provided.
-The Company has an employment contract with Greg Andrews that includes a termination clause and a change of control provision calling for lump sum payments. - (2) Includes fees billed by the VP of Metallurgy, Dr. David Dreisinger.
+The Company has an employment contract with Greg Andrews that includes a termination clause and a change of control provision calling for lump sum payments.

+(2) Includes fees billed by the VP of Exploration, Dr. Randy Miller.
+The business purpose of the transactions was to compensate Dr. Randy Miller for managing the mineral properties.

+(3) Includes fees billed by the VP of Metallurgy, Dr. David Dreisinger.
 The business purpose of the transactions was to compensate Dr. David Dreisinger for assisting with metallurgical work relating to the Company's REE properties.
 The Company has a consulting agreement with Dr. David Dreisinger.
-The agreement includes a termination notice period of 180 days. - (3) Includes fees billed by the VP of Exploration, Dr. Randy Miller.
-The business purpose of the transactions was to compensate Dr. Randy Miller for managing the mineral properties.
+The agreement includes a termination notice period of 180 days.

-At August 31, 2020, due to related parties of \$976,384 (November 30, 2019: \$831,496) included amounts owing to directors and officers of the Company and/or companies they control or of which they were significant shareholders.
+At November 30, 2020, due to related parties of \$1,121,619 (2019: \$831,496) included amounts owing to directors and officers of the Company and/or companies they control or of which they were significant shareholders.
 The amounts owing include amounts related to expenditures charged to the Company and for reimbursements of expenditures paid for on behalf of the Company.
-The amounts owing are unsecured and non-interest bearing.
-Amounts are due on demand or due contingent on future events.
+The amounts owing are unsecured, non-interest bearing and due on demand.
 The amounts have been recorded at their exchange amount, being the amount agreed to by the parties.

 Key management includes the CEO, VP of Metallurgy, VP of Exploration and the directors of the Company.
-The compensation paid or payable to key management for services during the three and nine months ended August 31, 2020 and 2019 is as follows:
+The compensation paid or payable to key management for services during the year ended November 30, 2020 and 2019 is as follows: